 Istanbul has been ranked among the world’s top ten cities for street foods by travel website VirtualTourist.com.

-The first place in the list went to Thai capital Bangkok.
+The first place on the list went to Thai capital Bangkok.
 “Few places in the world, if any, are as synonymous with street food as Thailand.

 The second place went to Singapore with food, with the website saying: “Singapore’s cuisine is reflective of its interesting position in Southeast Asia and the multi-cultured mix of Chinese, Malay, Indian, and Peranakan (Straits-born Chinese that intermarried with Malays) citizens who call the island home.